 I have a ticket and want to bring a large and/or heavy item.
 Will anyone at the event help me carry or move it?

 Sorry, we will not be able to assist you in carrying or moving large or heavy items.
 For the first five events, if your item is very heavy, we suggest bringing it on a cart, dolly, or anything with non-metal wheels.
 And remember, it must fit through a standard door, and you may need to use an escalator or elevator.
 For the outdoor Newport event, if your item is very heavy, we suggest bringing it on a cart, dolly, or anything with non-metal wheels.
 And remember, both your item and the device for transporting it must fit through a shuttle vehicle door approximately 30 inches wide and be able to fit in your lap or on the floor in front of your feet during a short ride.
 You must be able to carry or maneuver your item yourself at the outdoor event, including on grassy and other surfaces and inclines.

 Will I have to wait in line?

 Yes, you will have to stand and wait in line for a period of time.
-Please wear comfortable shoes as many of the venues have concrete floors.
+Please wear comfortable shoes as many of the first five event venues have concrete floors.
 The outdoor Newport event will have varying surfaces, including grass, stairs, and inclines.

 Do you provide chairs for people while they wait?

 There is a limited number of chairs at the event.
 You may sit on them, but they cannot be moved.
 If you or your guest has difficulty standing for long periods of time, please bring a small, lightweight and portable chair or wheelchair.